-The paper will begin with a review of portal sites in general, an overview of some popular social networking sites, and an examination of the motivation for the development of social networking portals in particular.
+perception of users; privacy measures; and other issues.
+We will begin with a review of portal sites in general, an overview of some popular social networking sites, and an examination of the motivation for the development of social networking portals in particular.